 (d) under the Marriage Act 1961 of the Commonwealth, give consent in relation to the marriage of a minor, sign a notice of intended marriage or take part in the solemnization of a marriage.

+(3A) A plenary guardian cannot make a decision in respect of the performance of an abortion on the represented person, including for the purposes of a treatment decision or medical research.

 (4A) A plenary guardian —

 (a) cannot consent, for the purposes of medical research, to —